Cyber Security Consulting

 Approach & Methodology

-Gavin is experienced with open source and commercial security tools also used by malicious agents.
+Gavin is experienced with various industry leading methodologies and frameworks combined with experience using both Open Source and commercial security tools often used by attackers.

-Gavin prioritises findings to support effective remediation and risk management.
+Gavin is experienced in communicating security issues both technically and non-technically for various audiences.
+He articulates his findings to support effective remediation and risk management.

 Supporting Shareholder Values

-Ultimately, Gavin helps to protect what matters most, shareholder wealth.
-He uses his cybersecurity skills to help deter, prevent, detect, and correct unwanted cybersecurity incidents and breaches.
+Ultimately, Gavin helps to protect what matters most, shareholder value.
+He uses his cyber security skills to help deter, prevent, detect, and correct unwanted cyber security incidents and breaches.

 2. What is the difference between vulnerability, threat, and risk?